9231058/OS-Homework/Homework-5/README.md

 Your program will implement demand paging.
 The backing store (e.g., your disk) is represented by the file BACKING STORE.bin, a binary file of size 65,536 bytes.
-When a page fault occurs, you will read in a 256-byte page from the file 1BACKING STORE.bin and store it in an available page frame in physical memory.
+When a page fault occurs, you will read in a 256-byte page from the file BACKING STORE.bin and store it in an available page frame in physical memory.
 For example, if a logical address with page number 15 resulted in a page fault, your program would read in page 15 from BACKING STORE.bin (remember that pages begin at 0 and are 256 bytes in size) and store it in a page frame in